Please note that this content has been automatically translated. The original German version can be found here.

 This website uses functions of the web analysis service Google Analytics.
 The provider is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.

-We have activated the function IP anonymization on this website.
-As a result, your IP address will be truncated by Google within member states of the European Union or other parties to the Agreement on the European Economic Area prior to transmission to the United States.
-Only in exceptional cases will the full IP address be sent to a Google server in the US and shortened there.
-According to Google, the IP address provided by Google Analytics within the scope of Google Analytics will not be merged with other data provided by Google.
+We have activated the IP anonymization function on this website.
+This means that your IP address will be truncated by Google within member states of the European Union or in other signatory states to the Agreement on the European Economic Area before it is transmitted to the USA.
+Only in exceptional cases will the full IP address be transferred to a Google server in the USA and shortened there.
+On behalf of the operator of this website, Google will use this information to evaluate your use of the website, to compile reports on the website activities and to provide further services to the website operator in connection with the use of the website and the Internet.
+According to Google, the IP address transmitted by your browser within the scope of Google Analytics is not combined with other data from Google.

 You can find more information about how Google Analytics uses user data at https://support.google.com/analytics/answer/6004245?hl=de and https://policies.google.com/privacy?hl=de.

 Data stored by Google at the user and event level that is linked to cookies, user IDs (e.g. UserID) or advertising IDs (e.g. DoubleClick cookies, Android advertising ID) is anonymised or deleted after 14 months.
 Details can be found under the following link: https://support.google.com/analytics/answer/7667196?hl=d